s0ck37/s0ck37.github.io/_posts/2023-07-28-htb-writeup-canape.md

     prog += 1
 ```

-Now we run the script and wait for our results.
+Now we run the script and wait for the results.

 ```
 history ~ $ python3 fuzz.py /opt/wordlists/SecLists/Discovery/Web-Content/common.txt